 We may use your personal information for the following purposes:

-To provide you with our products and services;
+- To provide you with our products and services when engaged to do so by Our Client;

-To send you any communications or publications in which we think you might be interested, or which you have requested; and
+- To send you any communications or publications in which we think you might be interested, or which you have requested;

-To let you know about developments in our procedures, products, services, activities and programs that might be useful to you.
+- To let you know about developments in our procedures, products, services, activities and programs that might be useful to you; and

 Do we share your personal information with third parties?

-We may disclose information about you to other service providers and third parties that carry out activities on our behalf, for example our external consultants who provide expert advice on research, financial management, small business development etc. We impose security and confidentiality requirements on how they handle personal information.
-They are not permitted to use personal information about you for any purpose except the functions we have asked them to perform.
+We may disclose information about you to your current or former employer or to other service providers and third parties that carry out activities on our behalf, for example our external consultants who provide expert advice on research, financial management, small business development etc, or an external party who collects survey information in which you participate.
+We impose security and confidentiality requirements on how they handle personal information.
+They are not permitted to use personal information about you for any purpose except the functions we have asked them to perform as our representatives (unless they are your current or former employer).

-Other than as set out above, we will not disclose information about you to a third party unless the disclosure is required or authorised by law, or you have consented to our disclosing the information about you.
+Other than as set out above, we will not disclose information about you to a third party unless the disclosure is required or authorised by law or a court/tribunal order, or you have consented to our disclosing the information about you.

 We do not sell or license your personal information to third parties for direct marketing.